ezcatdb/molbiol_lung_corpus-guidelines/_entity/GeneralRules.md

 The top ranking of the priority for entities are as follows:
 - Disease
-- Symptom
+- Protein molecule
-- Subject
+- Cell
 - Pharmacological substance
 - Anatomical entity
-- Cell
-- Protein molecule (as biomarker)

 There are general rules for entities, as follows: